Wake-up-Freeman/OLD-ODISEO/docs/develop/dapp/quick-start/using-terrain-testnet.md

 Wait a few seconds then try the deploy command again.
 :::

-### Deploying with Terra Station
+### Deploying with Daodiseo Station

-Besides the CLI approach above, there is also the option of deploying and interacting with your contracts on testnet through the [Terra Station UI](https://station.terra.money/).
+Besides the CLI approach above, there is also the option of deploying and interacting with your contracts on testnet through the [Daodiseo Station UI](https://station.daodiseo.money/).

-1. Compile your project with `terrain`.
-If you have localterra running, this can be done with `terrain deploy <project> --signer validator`.
+1. Compile your project with `daodiseoin`.
+If you have localdaodiseo running, this can be done with `daodiseoin deploy <project> --signer validator`.
 This will build the wasm bytecode and output a **.wasm** file such as **artifacts/counter.wasm**

 2. You can now upload this contract to the testnet via Station.
-Go to [https://station.terra.money/contract](https://station.terra.money/contract) and click on "Upload"
+Go to [https://station.daodiseo.money/contract](https://station.daodiseo.money/contract) and click on "Upload"

 3. Upload the .wasm bytecode.
 This step will generate a `codeId` which will be used for initializing the contract.

-4. Go back to the Contract page on [Station](https://station.terra.money/contract) and instantiate your contract by passing in the `codeId` and empty brackets (`{}`) for "Init msg".
+4. Go back to the Contract page on [Station](https://station.daodiseo.money/contract) and instantiate your contract by passing in the `codeId` and empty brackets (`{}`) for "Init msg".

 5. Now, the contract is deployed as a **MsgInstantiateContract** transaction type.
-You will be able to see the address of the newly initialized contract in the logs at the bottom of the transaction details. ([example](https://finder.terra.money/testnet/tx/FF669A3E0CECDC6278A0E390FAF93E9531F43599B77A45BD18ECC6023E15ACB3))
+You will be able to see the address of the newly initialized contract in the logs at the bottom of the transaction details. ([example](https://finder.daodiseo.money/testnet/tx/FF669A3E0CECDC6278A0E390FAF93E9531F43599B77A45BD18ECC6023E15ACB3))

-6. Search for your contract address on the **Contract** page of Terra Station.
+6. Search for your contract address on the **Contract** page of Daodiseo Station.
 You can now execute a query or command against your contract.
 The payloads must be in JSON format.
 A command execution (with Execute) might look like:

    ```sh
    {